-News stories have incorrectly suggested that UK geographical indications were suddenly in jeopardy across Europe.
-However, the EU GI system is required to continue to cover UK products in the EU, just as the U.S. intellectual property system covers foreign products.
+We note that press coverage of the topic of GIs in the UK over the last few years has been woefully inaccurate as news stories have incorrectly suggested that UK geographical indications were suddenly in jeopardy across Europe.
+However, the EU GI system is required to continue to cover registered UK products in the EU (and will continue to be obligated to do so regardless of the form or results of a new UK GI system).
 This obligation was clarified thanks to a WTO case that the U.S. successfully brought against the EU several years ago.
-It is a violation of a country's WTO national treatment obligations to maintain a GI system that is not accessible to foreign registrants.
+It is a violation of a country's WTO national treatment obligations to maintain a GI system that is not equally accessible to foreign registrants.